hyprstack/learn-about-sessions/README.md

 the cookie in some other locations, such as the local storage available to Flash content, HTML5 storages and other client-side mechanisms, and then recreating the cookie from backup stores when the cookie's absence is detected.

+##### Cookie Structure

+Browsers are expected to support cookies where each cookie has a size of 4KB, at least 50 cookies per domain, and at least 3000 cookies total and consist of seven components:

+1 - (name, value) pair of the cookie (i.e. name=value)

+2 - Expiry of the cookie

+3 - Path the cookie is good for

+4 - Domain the cookie is good for

+5 - Need for a secure connection to use the cookie

+6 - Whether or not the cookie can be accessed through other means than HTTP (i.e., JavaScript)

+>The first component **(name, value) _is required_** to be explicitly set.

 ---
 ### Resources: